 Cory Ross, B.A., MSc, DC, DPH (cc), CSM(Oxon), COHS, MBA, CHE

-Cory Ross is the Acting Dean for the Division of Community Services and Health Sciences (2007-current).
+Cory Ross is the Dean for the Division of Community Services and Health Sciences.
 In addition to this role, he serves as the Head of the Interprofessional Education Office.
 Before joining George Brown College, he was the Vice-President Academic, Executive Director Institutional Development at the Canadian College of Naturopathic Medicine, President and CEO of a Biotech firm and Manager of Organizational Health at Mount Sinai Hospital.
 He is a Diplomate of Public Health as well as a certified health executive (CHE).

-Jane Petricic is the Principal of Brainstorm Communications + Creations, providing specialized communications services and counsel to health care facilities and organizations.
+Jane Adams is the Principal of Brainstorm Communications + Creations, providing specialized communications services and counsel to health care facilities and organizations.
 She also serves as National Coordinator of the Health Care Public Relations Association, connecting with more than 350 health care communicators across Canada.

 Prior to starting her own company 11 years ago, Jane was Director of Public Relations and Fundraising at The Salvation Army Grace Hospital in Ottawa for seven years, and at The Grace in Winnipeg for four years before that.
 She has also held communications positions in Regina and at two Toronto hospitals.

 Jane received her accredited status (APR) with the Canadian Public Relations Society in 1998.
 She has a degree in Journalism from Carleton University and a Public Relations certificate from the University of Toronto.